SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 ```
 -->

-For readability purposes, it is sometimes preferable to separate the token fields from the derived ones, as the token ones ``define'' the parser.
+For readability purposes, it is sometimes preferable to separate the token fields from the derived ones, as the token ones "define" the parser.
 To do so, a dependency graph is calculated and therefore programmers can arrange the derived fields in any order.
 Coming back to the previous example, the following struct definitions are two valid alternative encodings:

 ```